-Imagine you’ve meticulously set up your Google Ads campaigns, carefully selecting budgets, targeting your ideal audience, and crafting compelling ad copies.
+Imagine you’ve meticulously set up your Google Ads campaigns, carefully selecting budgets, targeting your ideal audience, and crafting compelling ad copy.
 You sit back, excited to watch the clicks and conversions roll in, only to find that… it’s quiet.
-Your ads seem to be lost in the vast ocean of the internet, leaving you to wonder, “Why are my Google Ads not working?"
+Your ads seem to be lost in the vast ocean of the internet, leaving you to wonder, “Why are my Google Ads not working?”

-How to investigate if your Google Ads is actually working
+How to Investigate if Your Google Ads Is Actually Working?

-Before we jump into the solutions, it’s essential to know how to diagnose the problem.
-Keep an eye on the impressions and clicks your ads are receiving, which you can find in your Google Ads and Google Analytics dashboards.
+- Keep an eye on the impressions and clicks your ads are receiving, which you can find in your Google Ads and Google Analytics dashboards.
 If these numbers are consistently low, it’s a clear sign that something is amiss.

-Check your ad status in Google Ads to determine whether your ad is active and why it might not be.
+- Check your ad status in Google Ads to determine whether your ad is active and why it might not be.
 You can do this by signing in to your Google Ads account, clicking on “Ads & assets,” and checking the “Status” column.
 This column provides insights into the status of your ads, reflecting any changes you’ve made or any policy-related reviews.

 Now, let’s explore the common issues that can affect the performance of your Google Ads campaigns.

-1. Your ad has been paused, removed, or disapproved
+1. Your ad has been paused, removed, or disapproved.

 It may seem obvious, but ads, ad groups, and campaigns can get paused, removed, or disapproved quite often.
 Sometimes, these issues are overlooked, especially if multiple team members manage the account.